MicrosoftDocs/VBA-Docs/api/Access.Screen.ActiveReport.md

 This property setting contains a reference to the **[Report](Access.Report.md)** object that has the focus at run time.

-You can use the **ActiveReport** property to refer to an active report together with one of its properties or methods.
+Use the **ActiveReport** property to refer to an active report together with one of its properties or methods.
 The following example displays the **Name** property setting of the active report.

 ```vb
 Dim rptCurrentReport As Report